• Skip to primary navigation

 Enter: Easing In.

 Easing in just refers to a slow introduction of the new routine.
 For us, since I always read aloud to my children, easing into homeschool routines through our read alouds has always worked really well for us.
-In my gentle initial introduction to homeschooling, I eased in by building up on our read aloud picture books or chapter books until we had a whole morning basket time together.
+In my gentle initial introduction to homeschooling, I eased in by building up on our read aloud picture books or chapter books until we had a whole Morning Basket Time together.
 I actually “Ease in” after our summer and Christmas breaks too!
 It works really well for my kids.

 I share more about this process and how it looked for us over on my YouTube channel if you’d like to hear me chat!